edalorzo/fundamental-programming/README.rst

                             .orElseThrow(() -> new BankAccountNotFoundException(withdrawal.getAccountNumber()));
  }

 Beware, though, that using Optional objects improperly is also very easy.
-Make sure to read `Java SE 8 Optional, a pragmatic approach <http://blog.joda.org/2015/08/java-se-8-optional-pragmatic-approach.html>`_.
-You may also consider `this answer <https://stackoverflow.com/a/26328555/697630>`_ given by Brian Goetz (lead of Java 8 project at Oracle) in Stackoverflow on the subject of proper uses of optional objects.
-You may want to consider this `another answer <https://stackoverflow.com/a/18699418/697630>`_ in which I explain several things wrong with the use of optional.
+The following articles might help you avoid common pitfalls:

+* `Java SE 8 Optional, a pragmatic approach <http://blog.joda.org/2015/08/java-se-8-optional-pragmatic-approach.html>`_ by Stephen Colebourne (creator of Joda Time and JDK 8 Date/Time API).
+* `Should Java 8 getters return optional type? <https://stackoverflow.com/a/26328555/697630>`_ answered by Brian Goetz (lead of Java 8 project at Oracle)
+* `Should I use Java8/Guava Optional for every method that may return null? <https://stackoverflow.com/a/18699418/697630>`_ which I answered myself a few years ago.

 Spring Controller Barricade
 ---------------------------